AtwalLab/BayesPowerlaw/BayesPowerlaw/docs/index.rst

    :width: 380px

-BayesPowerlaw fits single or mixtures of power law distributions and estimate their exponent using Bayesian Inference, specifically Markov-Chain Monte Carlo Metropolis Hastings algorithm.
+BayesPowerlaw is a Python package that fits a single or a mixture of power law distributions to data using a Bayesian inference approach.
+Posterior distributions of parameters are numerically determined by Markov chain Monte Carlo sampling.
+In addition, the package provides capability for
+- power law simulations
+- data plotting
+- maximum likelihood estimation

 Installation
 ------------